Naomi Karten Associates

 Flaw #39: Don't anticipate the perceptual lag.

-Also check out these handbooks and guides:
+Also check out these books and ebooks:

 How to Survive, Excel and Advance as an Introvert